 This layer shows Alteration 1 (Alt 1), Alteration 2 (Alt 2), New Building (NB), and Demolition (DM) permits issued by the Department of Buildings (DOB) since 2007.
 Darker red indicates more total permits per unit.
 DOB permits reveal development that can cause displacement and renovations that can be used to destabilize apartments.
 Visit the tutorial page to learn more.

-This layer shows the number of evictions executed by marshals in 2017.
+This layer shows the number of evictions executed by marshals in 2017 and 2018.
 Darker red indicates more evictions per unit.
 Visit the tutorial page to learn more.

 Each risk factor is its own layer, with properties color-coded by risk level.
 Click buttons on the right to change layers and click a property to view details.
 Find an address using the search button on the top left, or zoom to a geography using the drop-down options on the right.